1. FINANCIAL RESULTS

 The Annual Report on CSR activities including brief contents are provided as anAnnexure 6 to this report.

-Your Company has constituted a Risk Management Committee with two directors and asenior executive of the Company.
-In terms of Section 134(3)(n) of the Act your directorswish to state that your Company has drawn and implemented a Risk Management Policyincluding identification of elements of risks if any which may threaten the existence ofyour Company.
-The above policy is being reviewed/re-visited once a year or at such otherintervals as deemed necessary for modifications and revisions if any.
+Your Company has constituted a Risk Management Committee with four directors and asenior executive of the Company.
+In terms of Section 134(3)(n) of the Act your directorswish to state that your Company has adhered to the Risk Management Policy.
+The abovepolicy was reviewed during the year.
+For weblink Please refer Annexure 9.

 Your Company strengthened existing internal control systems for loan reviews atperiodical intervals and introduced measures for minimising operational risks commensuratewith the nature of its business and size of operations.
 Further your Company has revieweddelegation of authorities and streamlined standard operating procedures for all areas ofits business/ operations/ functions strengthened the Offsite Transaction MonitoringSystem (OTMS) to track transactions/early-warning signals across all branches byintroducing innovative monitoring tools.

-Your Company has also put in place a well- defined policy on Risk Based Internal Audit(RBIA) and as per the said policy all the 120 branches that became due for audit wereaudited in the FY16-17.
+Your Company has also put in place a well- defined policy on Risk Based Internal Audit(RBIA) and as per the said policy all the 152 branches that became due for audit wereaudited in the FY17-18.

 Loans Guarantees or Investments: